- Get that Katahdin Stream reservation planned NOW. Want June 1st 2022? Plan to make that rez on Feb 1st.

-The ATC has a registration program for those attempting AT thru-hikes.
-A very useful tool for planning and distributing information.
+The ATC registration program is a very useful tool for planning and distributing information.
 Please visit ATC here.
 Your ATC date does not guarantee that Baxter or a trail up will be open.

 Share – the bus ride, the shuttle, the campsite – save $, make friends.

 Contact the AT Lodge in Millinocket about their MEGA deal, they’ll pick you up at the bus stop, put you up for the night, shakedown your gear, and take you to KSC the next morning.
 Ask them about a food drop in the 100 Mile Wilderness!
 The Lodge will open Memorial Day, but will start taking reservations in April.
 Call them asap!

 Getting a ride into the Park?
 There’s a fee at the gate – bring cash – $15 for an out-of-state vehicle.

-The Abol Bridge store does accept mail-drops.
+The Abol Bridge store has accepted mail-drops in past years.
 However they may not open until mid – June.
 Please contact them personally well in advance.
-Whitehouse Landing in the 100 Mile accepts maildrops – send at least ten days in advance!
+Whitehouse Landing in the 100 Mile accepts mail-drops – send at least ten days in advance!
 For 2022 I strongly advise hikers to contact ALL service providers in advance before sending a drop box.

 Bring bug spray and a head net with you to Baxter.
-I suggest long sleeved shirts and long pants.
+I also suggest long sleeved shirts and long pants.